rexarski/chitchat/README.md

 > We are using the [integrated report](https://drive.google.com/file/d/1_HDUkfimhW8XdqLtLQTl9la2hV10KMhP/view) of Kenya Commercial Bank (2021) as the input document.

+- Another headsup: in `utils.py` we have control over two parameters: `chunk_size` and `chunk_overlap`.
+The former controls the length of the text chunks, by default, it is using `length_function=len`, which refers to the character number.
+The latter controls the overlap between two adjacent chunks.

+> Sometimes when `chunk_overlap` is set to be small, the answer could be generated without any specific "sources" as no similar such chunks are detected.
+But bear in mind that, the reason why we don't see any relevant chunks could be complicated as the file parsing is not perfect sometimes.
+Table of contents, footnotes, tables, captions, or even paragraphs split into two columns, two pages, will mess up the parsed text.

 ## Demo

 A callable script from cli.